 The East Carolina Alumni Association’s Black Alumni Chapter recognizes

 alumni with exceptional contributions to East Carolina University and

 their local communities.
 Honorees should adhere to conduct that would

 cause the University to be proud to present recipients as role models

 •Pirate Alumni Network – mentor current students

-•Pirate Career Calls – tips and advice to advance your career
+•Pirate Career Casts – tips and advice to advance your career

 •Join the Alumni Association